-7.8.18 MCal
+7.9.18 MCal

-This function shows the date the 1521 was calibrated and allows it to be set.
+This function shows the date the instrument was calibrated and allows it to be set.
 The date is used simply for reference.
 Use the Up and Down buttons to set each date segment and the ENT button to move to the next date segment on the right.
 Press ENT when the date is correctly entered.
 Press CLR to move to the next function without changing the date.

-7.8.19 MDue
+7.9.19 MDue

-This function shows the date the 1521 is due for calibration and allows it to be set.
+This function shows the date the instrument is due for calibration and allows it to be set.
 The meter calibration due date is regularly checked against the present date and if the calibration has expired the user is alerted with the message "Mtr cal expired".
-The message will only disappear when the 1521 is recalibrated and the meter calibration due date is set to a future date.
-To set the meter calibration due date use the Up and Down buttons to set each date segment and the ENT button to move to the next date segment to the right.
+The message disappears only when the instrument is recalibrated and the meter calibration due date is set to a future date.
+To set the meter calibration due date, use the Up and Down buttons to set each date segment and the ENT button to move to the next date segment to the right.
 Press ENT when the date is correctly entered.
 Press CLR to move to the next function without changing the date.

-7.8.20 CAL1 and CAL2
+7.9.20 CAL1 and CAL2

-The CAL1 and CAL2 meter calibration parameters calibrate the 0 to 500Ω measurement range and the 0 to $500 k\Omega$ measurement range respectively.
-These parameters directly affect the accuracy of the 1521 and are only to be altered by an authorized, qualified technician as part of a regular instrument calibration operation.
+The CAL1 and CAL2 calibration parameters calibrate the instrument's PRT range and thermistor range respectively.
+These parameters directly affect the accuracy of the instrument and are only to be altered by an authorized, qualified technician as part of a regular instrument calibration operation.
+If the instrument is ever reinitialized, these parameters are reset to 0.
 Refer to the calibration procedure in Section 9.
 Use the Up and Down buttons to set the value and press the ENT button to store and continue.
 Press CLR to move to the next function without changing the date.